NYPL-discovery/itemservice/README.md

 ### Run as a Web Server

-To use the PHP internal web server, run:
+We use Docker Compose to provide a local development environment.
+See docker-compose.yml and Dockerfile.
+The base image is the Bref PHP 8.3 FPM Docker Image, which provides a PHP runtime for Lambda.
+To start the PHP development development server, run:

 ~~~~
 docker compose up --build
 ~~~~

-You can then make a request to the Lambda: `http://localhost:8000/api/v0.1/items`.
+You can then make a request to the Lambda at localhost:8000, (e.g. `http://localhost:8000/api/v0.1/items`).

 ### Swagger Documentation Generator